-FIGURE 8.28 - Oils are washed off roadways into waterways, Image courtesy of Johnnie Smith.
+Figure 8.28 - Oils are washed off roadways into waterways.
+Image courtesy of Johnnie Smith.

-In this chapter we've learned that human activity often exacerbates these natural change processes by increasing the magnitude or frequency of these occurrences.
+In this chapter we have learned that human activity often exacerbates these natural change processes by increasing the magnitude or frequency of these occurrences.
 Looking back over the many changes that can occur in a watershed, those driven by human caused change often come at a price.
 The very people who inhabit these areas and those who live downstream bear the cost.
-These costs include reduced water quality, loss of habitat, remediation of these, reduced real estate values, and the cost of infrastructure improvements, to mention just a few.
-In the next chapter, we explore Texas Water Law, planning, and the nexus between water and energy production.
+These costs include reduced water quality, loss of habitat, reduced real estate values, and the cost of infrastructure improvements, to mention just a few.
+In the chapter nine, we explore Texas Water Law, planning, and the nexus between water and energy production.